CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor System Events by Type
+## Monitor System Events Networkwide by Type

-You can view all system events of a given type on a network-wide basis or for a given device.
+You can view all system events of a given type on a networkwide basis using the NetQ UI and the NetQ CLI.

-### View System Events by Type Networkwide

-{{< tabs "TabID181" >}}
+{{< tabs "TabID187" >}}

 {{< tab "NetQ UI" >}}